 If you’re a long-term iPhone user, it can seem daunting to make the jump from iOS over to the Android operating system.
-There are some challenges, but equally some solid advantages, including a considerably wider choice of phone sizes, features and a more open platform that allows you to set your own default applications.
+There are some challenges, but some solid advantages as well, including a considerably wider choice of phone sizes, features and a more open platform that allows you to set your own default applications.

 Apple has always charged a premium for its smartphone offerings, but Android devices are available at every possible price point, with cheap phones starting from as little as $50 up to $1400 depending on your needs.

-Whether you’ve just signed up for a new Android smartphone on a contract plan, or you’re just considering the switch, here’s what you need to do to make the switching from iPhone to Android transition as seamless as possible.
+Whether you’ve just signed up for a new Android smartphone on a contract plan, or you’re just considering the switch, here’s what you need to do to make the switch from iPhone to Android as seamless as possible.

-The very first thing your new Android phone will require is a gmail account.
-Just like your AppleID on your iPhone, a gmail account is the central repository of your mail, calendars, contacts and app and media purchases.
-The chances are decent that you’ve already got a gmail account, but if not, head to gmail.com and sign up for a fresh account before you start.
-Without a gmail account you can set up an Android phone, but you won't easily be able to transfer your information or install additional apps to your new Android smartphone.
+The very first thing your new Android phone will require is a Gmail account.
+Just like your AppleID on your iPhone, a Gmail account is the central repository of your mail, calendars, contacts and app and media purchases.
+The chances are decent that you’ve already got a Gmail account, but if not, head to gmail.com and sign up for a fresh account before you start.
+You can still set up an Android phone without a Gmail account, but it won't be as easy to transfer your information or install additional apps to your new Android smartphone.

 Transferring contacts, calendars and mail

 The easiest way to transfer your contacts from an iPhone to a Google Android device comes, oddly enough, courtesy of Apple.
-As long as you've got iCloud syncing turned on for your contacts, it's quite easy to convert those contacts and add them quite simply.
+As long as you've got iCloud syncing turned on for your contacts, it's quite easy to convert those contacts and add them.

 Sign into your iCloud account from any computer, and click on the Contacts icon.
-Select all your contacts with CTRL-A (or Command-A on a Mac) and click on the gear icon in the bottom left part of the screen.
-Choose "Export vCard", and a .VCF file will be created for you which you can then share out to your Android device.
+Select all your contacts with Ctrl-A (or Command-A on a Mac) and click on the gear icon in the bottom left part of the screen.
+Choose "Export vCard", and a .vcf file will be created for you which you can then send to your Android device.

-Music is a trickier issue, because your rights to different media will vary depending on where you purchased it from.
+Music is a trickier issue because your rights to different media will vary depending on where you purchased it.
 Music purchased directly from Apple’s iTunes store no longer carries DRM restrictions, but if you have a reasonably old library from the period before Apple dropped DRM, you may find individual tracks that won’t play on a non-Apple device.
-The same may not be true of music sourced from other online stores, but at the least you should check for an Android version of the storefront you purchased your music from.
+The same may not be true of music sourced from other online stores, but you should check for an Android version of the storefront you purchased your music from.
 The chances are decent that there’s an Android equivalent that should store all your purchases, subscriptions and playlists automatically.

 iPhone to Android: What about my apps?